HammerMeetNail/blocklist-checker/README.md

 ```

 ## Tests
 `Pytest` is used to execute and paramaterize tests. `Moto` is used to mock out the AWS `boto3` library.
 Tests are executed in the `Dockerfile` under the `Test` stage.

-# Known Issues
-Some URLs are are not currently processed correctly and will not be blocked.

-* If the URL contains a combination of HTTP encoded symbols and symbols
-	- Not enough information is making it to Flask to know what the original URL is
-	- May be resolved with some adjustments to Gunicorn
-* If the URL contains a fragment
-	- Fragments are not sent over HTTP, difficult to address with Flask.
+Test URLs are pulled from a known list retrieved from https://openphish.com/feed.txt